-There are no other self interest threats at the date of this report. / The table below sets out the other self interest threats that exist as the date of this report.
+There are no other self interest threats at the date of this report.

 Relationships, services and related threats and safeguards

 Self review threats

 Self review threats arise when the results of a non-audit service performed by EY or others within the EY network are reflected in the amounts included or disclosed in the financial statements.